gzayasPR/Genomic-Prediction-Pipeline-with-BOA-Information/README.md

 - Bayes A
 - Bayes B
 - Bayes C
-- AI Reproducible Kernel Hilbert Space (RKS)
+- AI Reproducible Kernel Hilbert Space (RKHS)

 ## Contributing
 Contributions are welcome!
 For major changes, please open an issue first to discuss what you would like to change.